Recommendation Letter for an Employee [Guide with Examples]

 Pre-Writing Considerations

-If you are an employer, a supervisor, a team leader, or a coworker, you might be approached by an employee requesting you to write them a recommendation letter to help them get a potential job.
-Before you agree to write the letter, it is important that you consider the following pre-writing things:
+If you are an employer, a supervisor, a team leader, or a coworker, you might be approached by an employee requesting that you write them a recommendation letter to help them get a potential job.

 Think carefully before accepting the offer

 Before accepting to write an employee recommendation letter, make sure that you can provide a positive and enthusiastic recommendation for the employee.
-Ask yourself the following questions:

 • How well do you know the candidate?